-Seattle Documentary Association (SeaDoc) hosts quarterly Works-in-Progress screenings at the Northwest Film Forum in Seattle, Washington.
+Seattle Documentary Association (SeaDoc) hosts quarterly Works-in-Progress screenings at the Northwest Film Forum (now digitally, during covid 19) in Seattle, Washington.
 Open to the public with a primary audience of fellow documentary filmmakers, these moderated screenings foster a space for critical feedback and constructive dialogue.

 Rules & Terms

 We accept applications on a year-round, rolling basis.

 Details and deadlines related to specific upcoming dates will be included in the online application and updated regularly.